 Larry attracted quite a crowd of admirers, as hundreds of Cavs fans waited in line to get a look and pose for photos with the gleaming, golden symbol of NBA excellence that has rejuvenated long-suffering Cleveland sports fans.

-The trophy handler and security person assigned to chaperone Larry aren’t allowed to divulge their names, but are permitted to talk about the trophy they now spend a good chunk of their lives with.
+The trophy handler and security personnel assigned to chaperone Larry aren’t allowed to divulge their names but are permitted to talk about the trophy they now spend a good chunk of their lives with.
 And they did…

 “That’s Larry’s home,” the security person said, pointing to a big, black trunk sitting behind the trophy.
 It didn’t seem to have any air holes.

 “We’ve been everywhere, all over the state,” the trophy handler said, adding Larry has made about 150 stops in Ohio since the championship game.
 He was at Cedar Point but didn’t go for a ride.
 He was in Akron, and did go up on a blimp – and may have gotten a little airsick.
 Larry and Cavs coach Tyronn Lue made an appearance at the OSU football team’s practice on Monday, and Lue talked to the Buckeyes about comebacks.
 And on Tuesday, before the game, Larry was at the Statehouse in downtown Columbus, where an estimated 5,000 people got a chance to see some history.

 “It weighs 14.5 pounds, is made of sterling silver with a 24-karat overlay and the ball is almost a regulation-size basketball,” the trophy handler said.